I Want to Build Up Savings

 Set up automatic deposits to your savings account.

 Out of sight, out of mind.
-In order to build up your savings, you need to automate the process.
-If you don’t, you’ll either forget to move money over, or you’ll spend everything in your checking account and not have money left over to send to savings.
-(It’s called living paycheck to paycheck, and not only will it never get you anywhere, it could leave you in dire straits should you lose your job or have a health emergency.)
-If you receive a regular paycheck, you can deposit money to your savings account in one of two ways:
+In order to build up your savings, you should consider automating the process.
+If you don’t, you may either forget to move money over, or you may spend everything in your checking account and not have money left over to send to savings.
+(It’s called living paycheck to paycheck, and not only will it not be helpful for building your savings, it could leave you in dire straits should you lose your job or have a health emergency.)
+If you receive a regular paycheck, consider depositing money to your savings account in one of the following two ways:

 If you are self-employed, we suggest depositing your earnings straight into your savings account, and then sending your living expenses, minus what you would like to keep in savings, to your checking account right afterward.